samblenny/dabao-zephyr-cp-poc/README.md

 What I care about here is getting to the point of CircuitPython running on a Dabao board by the most straightforward path which seems reasonable and in good taste.
+Plan is CPU, ReRAM, RAM, LED blinky, and UART serial first, then maybe add USB.

-For a new SoC with peripherals that need new drivers, using Zephyr's extensive configuration mechanisms won't give me much benefit.
-I plan to bypass Device Tree as much as I can.
-When possible, I plan to hardcode constants rather than using magical Zephyr macros.
-I know this is not the Zephyr Way.
-I don't care.
+Zephyr's configuration system is more complex than I expect to be useful, so I plan to bypass some of it if I can.
+Specifically, if possible, I hope to use the Rust drivers with a C FFI wrapper.
+To the extent that using Zephyr's typical Device Tree Macros gets in the way of using the Rust drivers, I hope to bypass the Device Tree stuff.

 ## Docs & Refs